edouardkombo/jquery-standbyTimer/README.md

 1) Examples - How to get it work?
 ---------------------------------

-Simple example, when you click on the body, it inits a 10s timer with an interval of 1s.
-The timer will execute endlessly.
+Simple example, when you click on the body, a 10s timer with a 1s interval will be initialized.
+The plugin will work endlessly.

     $.standbyTimer('body', {timer: 10, interval: 1000} );

-Here, when you click on the body, it inits a 10s timer with an interval of 1s, that will execute test() function  at the end of the timer.
+Timer with a callback function.
-At the end of the first cycle, standbyTimer will listen for a click event to repeat the operation.
+At the end of the cycle, if a click has been detected within specified time, a callback function will be executed.

-    function test() {
-        alert('Simple test!');
-    }
+If no clicks has been detected within the time, the callback function will be ignored.

+    $.standbyTimer('body', {timer: 10, interval: 1000, onComplete: function(){
+        alert('Timer has ended!');
+    }} );

+Stop the timer at the end of a cycle.

-    $.standbyTimer('body', {timer: 10, interval: 1000, action: test} );
+    $.standbyTimer('body', {timer: 10, interval: 1000, stop: true} );

-Here, we will do a 10s timer with an interval of 1s, that will stop at the first cycle and executes test() function.
-No more action will be done.

-    function test() {
-        alert('Simple test!');
-    }
+Enable debug mode for developers.

-    $.standbyTimer('body', {timer: 10, interval: 1000, stop: true, action: test} );
+    $.standbyTimer('body', {timer: 10, interval: 1000, debug: true} );

 standbyTimer has been tested under and will work for further Jquery 2.1.0.